nystudio107/tailwind-css-performance/README.md

 Small repo to demonstrate the slow building of Tailwind CSS using `webpack-dev-server` HMR & PostCSS.

+## Problem

+This is the Problem branch; you can find the [Solution branch here](https://github.com/nystudio107/tailwind-css-performance/tree/solution)

+This is written up in detail in the [Speeding Up Tailwind CSS Builds](https://nystudio107.com/blog/speeding-up-tailwind-css-builds) article.

 ## Errata

 Normally I would never check in a `.env` file into a GitHub repo, but in this case it makes the setup easier, and there are no actual secrets in it.